Improving the Composition of Ultra High Energy Cosmic Rays with Ground Detector Data: Projections of UHECR Composition from non-hybrid events

-Using the $\Xm$ distribution inferred from a combination of GH and NH events we follow our previous analysis of the mass composition of UHECR~\cite{Bortolato:2022ocs}.
-That is, we infer the full composition $w = (w_p,\dots,w_{{\rm Fe}})$ using the moment decomposition of measured and simulated $\Xm$ distributions in a fixed energy bin.
-At each step $\ell$, we compute the moments of the $\Xm$ distribution as \beq

-\eeq for $n=2,3,4$.
-We repeat the bootstrapping for $N_{{\rm BS}}$ times and obtain the moment distributions.
-We use the same set of shower simulations and the same inference procedure of Ref.~\cite{Bortolato:2022ocs}; the improvements come solely from considering the enhanced dataset, ${\cal X}_\ell$ (see Fig.~\ref{fig:inferred_distirbutions}).
+Using the $\Xm$ distribution inferred from a combination of GH and NH events, we follow our previous analysis of the mass composition of UHECR~\cite{Bortolato:2022ocs}.
+That is, we infer the posterior distribution of the composition $w = (w_p,\dots,w_{{\rm Fe}})$ using the moment decomposition of measured and simulated $\Xm$ distributions in a fixed energy bin.
+However, due to the small number of events in the energy bin $E/{\rm EeV} \in [2.5, 5]$, we use here the larger $E/{\rm EeV} \in [0.65, 5]$ energy bin for projections.
+We use the same set of shower simulations and the same inference procedure of Ref.~\cite{Bortolato:2022ocs}; the improvements shown here come solely from considering the enhanced dataset, $\mathcal{X}_\ell^{\rm comb} \equiv \{ X_{\ell,k} |~ k = 1,...,N+M\}$.

-In Fig.~\ref{fig:NewResults:EPOS} the blue region represents the new results for the full cumulative composition, obtained using the EPOS model for simulations, compared with the results of Ref.~\cite{Bortolato:2022ocs} (purple region).
-For a fixed atomic number $Z_0$, the cumulative composition indicates the allowed fraction of primaries with atomic number $Z>Z_0$.
-The best compositions, $w^*$, are consistent between the two methods.
-However, the $2\sigma$ confidence levels (CL) are significantly smaller with the augmented dataset, particularly for light primaries: the allowed fraction of elements heavier than the proton shrinks from the $[0.2,1]$ interval down to the $[0.4,0.8]$ interval.
-That is, we can exclude at $2\sigma$ that less (more) than $\sim40\%$ ($\sim80\%$) of the shower is composed by elements heavier than proton.
-Similar improvements in the CL can be seen for other primaries, with less constraining power due to the limited statistics available.

-In Appendix~\ref{app:Additional_results} we show the results for three additional hadronic models, Sibyll, QGSJetII-04 and QGSJet01.
-The cumulative composition strongly depends on the hadronic model employed by the simulation, as the predicted $\Xm$ distributions are sizeably different.
-We can evaluate how accurately each model fits the Auger data by estimating the deviation of the best fit composition, $w^*$, from the dataset.
-That is, we define the $\chi^2$ function \beq \chi_H^2 = (z_H^* - \tilde z)^T \left( \tilde\Sigma + \Sigma_H^*\right)^{-1} (z_H^* - \tilde z)\,, \eeq where $z^*$ and $\Sigma_H^*$ are the 4-vector of moments and covariance matrix defined by the best composition $w^*$, obtained with hadronic model $H$, respectively.
-Similarly, $\tilde z$ and $\tilde\Sigma$ are the 4-vector of moments and covariance matrix defined by the Auger $\Xm$ distribution.
-We get that EPOS, Sibyll, and QGSjet01 are consistent with Auger, with $\chi^2_H < 4.7$ ($1\sigma$, considering 4 degrees of freedom), while QGSjetII-04 is found to be $8.1\sigma$ away from the measured data, with $\chi^2_H \approx 78$. \footnote{ For comparison, QGSjetII-04 is found to be $3.8\sigma$ away from the measured GH data, with $\chi^2_{GH} \approx 23$. }